ZoftWhere/bolt-assertion/readme.md

 The project is Maven based, so executing the ```mvn install``` should install the library to the local repository (Requires at least JDK11).
 It has been tested with Apache Maven v3.6.1.

-The source code has a compile dependency on the [ZoftWhere Mutable Library](http://github.com/ZoftWhere/mutable-library).
-Ensure that this dependency is installed.

 If the project needs to be installed against JDK8, it can be accomplished by calling the following Maven command:

 ``` shell script